 Research and development (R&D) activities are essential to our business and represent the majority of our costs incurred.
 Costs for certain development activities, such as clinical trials, are recognized based on an evaluation of the progress to completion of specific tasks using information from the clinical sites and our vendors.
-Our collaboration arrangements have different arrangements to share costs for the development of our product candidates.
+Our collaboration agreements have different arrangements to share costs for the development of our product candidates.

 We have completed our R&D spending in both of our Genentech collaborations.
 Additionally, we have completed our co-development costs with Janssen for the Phase 1b/2a studies for our active immunotherapy, ACI-35.030 and JACI-35.054.
-AC Immune and Janssen will jointly share research and development costs until the completion of the first Phase 2b (AC Immune's contribution to the first Phase 2b trial is capped).
+AC Immune and Janssen will jointly share research and development costs for the first Phase 2b (however, AC Immune's contribution to the first Phase 2b trial is capped (and remaining costs for AC Immune are non-material)).
 From Phase 2b and onwards, Janssen will assume responsibility for the clinical development, manufacturing and commercialization.